aidanalexa/Minesweeper/README.md

 # minesweeper.py
 Program to run minesweeper game.

-To play :
+Instructions to play :

+  download minesweeper.py and minesweeper_setup.txt

-  run the program
+  run minesweeper.py

   user will be prompted in terminal